Schedule Demo

 Insider threats are one of the most significant risks faced by most organizations.
 Whether it’s a disgruntled employee or a compromised account, the greater the access to data, the greater the risk of exposure.
 User access reviews help security and IT teams enforce the principle of least privilege, thereby reducing data exposure only to the extent it is required.
 Even if a breach occurs, limited data access mitigates the reach of the threat and prevents the threat from causing greater damage to the organization.

-In addition to the above benefits, user access reviews help organizations achieve compliance and stay current with new privacy mandates and regulations.
+In addition to the above benefits, regular user access reviews can help organizations achieve compliance and stay current with new privacy mandates and regulations.

 User Access Reviews Are Required for Many Businesses